 Find a range of women's health pharmacy services, delivered by local providers at a time that suits you

 - Sometimes a cyst may bleed into itself, or burst.
-This can cause a sudden severe pain in the lower abdomen.
+This can cause a sudden severe pain in the lower abdomen, which is the most common ovarian cyst symptom.

 - Occasionally, a cyst which is growing on a stalk from an ovary may twist the stalk on itself (a torsion).
 This stops the blood flowing through the stalk to the cyst and causes the cyst to lose its blood supply.
 This can cause sudden severe pain in your lower abdomen.